Microscope Endodontics

 - More precision results in reduced trauma to the mouth during a procedure, as well as less discomfort during and after the procedure.
 Reduced trauma translates to easier healing and a reduced chance of needing additional treatment.

-- Increased magnification allows Dr. Langella to use smaller instruments.
-By using smaller instruments, she can make more precise incisions and sutures.
+- Increased magnification allows our doctors to use smaller instruments.
+By using smaller instruments, they can make more precise incisions and sutures.
 This minimizes the surgical site, which in turn minimizes discomfort during and after the procedure.

-- As Dr. Langella uses the microscope to see better, she can more easily detect, diagnose, treat and prevent more serious conditions.
+- As our doctors use the microscope to see better, they can more easily detect, diagnose, treat and prevent more serious conditions.

-- The heightened efficiency saves you money on potential extra or more serious treatments, treatments that Dr. Langella can avoid as a result of this technology.
+- The heightened efficiency saves you money on potential extra or more serious treatments, treatments our doctors can avoid as a result of this technology.

 Digital Radiography